Laurcons/iakabscript/SPEC.md

 This is the official language specification for IakabScript (IS).

 ## Version
 This spec is still a draft, and a work in progress.
 This spec will get version number v1.0 once the official interpreter is out.
-Until then, feel free to contribute with any suggestions or code examples.
+Until then, feel free to contribute with any suggestions or code examples, by contacting me.

 ## Profanity warning
 Please note that, while the language itself doesn't use profanity in its syntax, profanity is highly recommended when working with IS.
 The code examples here make extensive use of profanity.